sLill/is-hotdog/README.md

 # is-hotdog
-check if the contents of a string are "hotdog"
+Check if the contents of a string are "hotdog"